StellarFw/stellar-framework.com/src/guide/security.md

 ## Compare Hashes

-The `api.hash.compare` and `api.hash.compareSync` allows compare a string with a hash to validate if they match.
+The `api.hash.compare` and `api.hash.compareSync` methods allow you to compare a string with a hash to check whether they match.

 ```javascript
 // compare a hash synchronously